jlolling/log-aggregator/README.md

 This program does:
 * combines all input t one message if the input time between lines is <= 10ms.
 * takes care the aggregation of lines will not last longer 2s to always have a current logging.
+* Sends the messages to Graylog if configured

 ```
 java -jar log-aggregator.jar